 The difference between the two formats is that in BTS we focus on telling the product story whereas, in employee profiles, we focus on employee stories.

-Let’s look at how JM and Sons does it on Instagram.
+Let’s look at how JM and Sons do it on Instagram.

 Notes: This pic creates a human connection and lets followers know that they’re not talking to a robot.